Distributed Multisensor ISAC: MS ISAC Access and Estimation

 It appears that the focusing effect becomes better the stronger the delay spread is.
-Therefore, reverberant multipath rich channels transform to low delay spreads channels by precoding (as the channel \gls{acf} becomes short).
-In this sense, TCF can be interpreted as a “channel-matched filter”, which can help to simplify the receiver complexity by effectively shifting the equalization operation from the receiver to the transmitter.
-Obviously, focusing in delay goes along with true spatial focusing since the channel matched filter condition depends solely on the local superposition of multiple reflected paths impinging from different directions with different delays.
-This way, a multipath rich propagation environment acts like a huge reflect array (a TRF mirror) that causes a sharp spatial focus.
-If there is not enough multipath for focusing available, multiple cooperating MS ISAC transceivers or RIS can be deployed to achieve a similar effect.
-In addition to the shift in implementation effort from the UE to the infrastructure, there are further advantages, such as increased energy efficiency, since more reflected energy is collected and coherently combined at the Rx antenna.
-Moreover, in communications spatial focusing reduces the probability of non-desirable interception.
+Therefore, reverberant multipath rich channels transform to low delay spread channels by precoding (as the channel \gls{acf} becomes short).
+In this sense, \gls{trf} can be interpreted as a “channel-matched filter”, which can help to simplify the receiver complexity by effectively shifting the equalization operation from the receiver to the transmitter.
+Obviously, focusing in delay goes along with true spatial focusing since the channel-matched filter condition depends solely on the local superposition of multiple reflected paths impinging from different directions with different delays.
+This way, a multipath-rich propagation environment acts like a huge reflect array (a \gls{trf} mirror) that causes a sharp spatial focus.
+If there is not enough multipath for focusing available, multiple cooperating \gls{msisac} transceivers or \gls{ris} can be deployed to achieve a similar effect.
+In addition to the shift in implementation effort from the \gls{ue} to the infrastructure, there are further advantages, such as increased energy efficiency, since more reflected energy is collected and coherently combined at the Rx antenna.
+Moreover, in communications, spatial focusing reduces the probability of non-desirable interception.